x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 8. When you've finished, click **Save** to create the dynamic distribution group.

 > [!NOTE]
-> If you want to specify rules for attributes other than the ones available in the EAC, you must use the Shell to create a dynamic distribution group.
-Keep in mind that the filter and condition settings for dynamic distribution groups that have custom recipient filters can be managed only by using the Shell.
-For an example of how to create a dynamic distribution group with a custom query, see the next section on using the Shell to create a dynamic distribution group.
+> If you want to specify rules for attributes other than the ones available in the EAC, you must use Exchange Online PowerShell to create a dynamic distribution group.
+Keep in mind that the filter and condition settings for dynamic distribution groups that have custom recipient filters can be managed only by using Exchange Online PowerShell.
+For an example of how to create a dynamic distribution group with a custom query, see the next section on using Exchange Online PowerShell to create a dynamic distribution group.

-#### Use the Shell to create a dynamic distribution group
+#### Use Exchange Online PowerShell to create a dynamic distribution group
 <a name="UseShell"> </a>

 This example creates the dynamic distribution group "Mailbox Users DDG" that contains only mailbox users.